izzyoner/Pagina/README.md

 Welcome!

-This is a comercial page write whit html, css and javascript native
+This is a static templates writed whit html, css and javascript native